jeremycyr/astro-paper/src/data/blog/simple-rate-limiting-step-functions-sqs-priority-and-task-tokens.md

 ## The Results

 Since implementing this pattern, we've eliminated rate limit violations while reducing infrastructure costs.
 The system handles priority gracefully—critical updates process immediately while batch operations wait patiently in line.
-Most importantly, debugging became straightforward since each Step Function execution has a clear audit trail.
+Most importantly, the system overall is relatively easy to understand and reason about.
+Debugging is straightforward since each Step Function execution has a clear audit trail.

 ## The Power of AWS Primitives